pjbiggs/Massey203311/Week2/Week2.md

 will take you one directory up the hierarchy (back to your home directory).
 Try it now.

 > __Note:__ Typing `cd` with no argument always returns you to your home directory (wherever that is set to be).
 This is very useful if you are lost in the file system.
+In my case it is `/home/p/pbiggs` whereas yours will be something like `/home/22/22abcdef` where `22abcdef` is your student ID.

 Pathnames enable you to work out where you are in relation to the whole filesystem.
-For example, to find out the absolute pathname of your current directory, type `cd` to get back to your home directory and then type
+For example, to find out the absolute pathname of your current directory, type `cd ..` to go up a directory and then type

 ```bash
 $ pwd